Luna/Luna/docs/types/intersection-types.md

 > This behavior is often described as being **openness to subclasses**.
 E.g. the `c:Complex`
 > check allows values with _intersection types_ that include `Complex` to pass thru with
 > all their runtime information available,
-> but one has to perform an explicit cast to extract the other types associated with
+> but one has to perform an explicit cast (similar to `instanceof` check in Java) to extract the other types associated with
 > such a value.

 This behavior allows creation of values with types like `Table&Column` to represent a table